kasyangreen/crashmapping/README.md

 This organization currently hosts its own version of a fatalities map, however the organization is using a simple google map which is hosted on their website and restricted by the number of points that can be included.
 Our version will enable an unlimited number of points to be added, and add additional functionality to the map, such as being able to see results by a particular region of the state and zoom straight into this area.
-Furthermore, they will be able to filter their results using a toggle window on the right hand side of the map (Appendix 1).
+Furthermore, they will be able to filter their results using a toggle window on the right hand side of the map.

 As talked about previously, the map toggle box will include filters to control factors such as year, region, and type (i.e. pedestrian or bicyclist fatality).
 The lefthand box will contain overall information including an introduction to the data, and how to use the map.
 Note in appendix 1 that the background of the